cysouw/diathesis/text/c01_introduction.md

 b.
 Der Kuchen wird gebacken (von den Lehrling).
 :::

 Diatheses without involvement of the nominative subject are more flexible, in that both isolated and chained diatheses are common.
-A typical example of a chained diathesis is a full applicative induces by the preverb *be-* [@Next].
+A typical example of a chained diathesis is a full applicative induces by the preverb *be-* [@next].
 In this example, a prepositional phrase *für ihre Freundin* 'for her friend' is remapped to an accusative ~~[ADJ > OBJ]~~ while the erstwhile accusative *Essen* 'food' is turned into a prepositional phrase ~~[OBJ > ADJ]~~.

 :::ex
 ~~[ADJ > OBJ > ADJ]~~